-Clark College is one of thirty public community and technical college districts in the state of Washington, providing comprehensive, open-door academic programs, workforce education, basic skills and community service educational programs to approximately 12,300 students.
+Clark College is one of thirty public community and technical college districts in the state of Washington, providing comprehensive, open-door academic programs, workforce education, basic skills and community service educational programs to approximately 12,800 students.
 The College confers associates degrees, certificates and high school diplomas.
 The College was established in 1933.
 Its primary purpose is to provide opportunities for diverse learners to achieve their educational and professional goals, thereby enriching the social, cultural, and economic environment of our region and the global community.

-The College's main campus is located in Vancouver, Washington, a community of about 174,800 residents.
+The College's main campus is located in Vancouver, Washington, a community of about 175,000 residents.
 The College also offers classes at our satellite locations in east Vancouver at the Columbia Tech Center, and in north Vancouver on the campus of Washington State University Vancouver.

 Economic and Community Development classes are offered in downtown Vancouver at the Columbia Bank Building.
-The College is currently planning for an additional location in north Clark County and has just completed building a new Science, Technology, Engineering and Math (STEM) building at its main campus to serve the increased demand for training in these fields.
+The College is currently planning for an additional location in north Clark County and has just completed the renovation of its Culinary Arts facility at its main campus to serve the increased demand for training.
 The College is governed by a five member Board of Trustees appointed by the governor with the consent of the state Senate.
 By statute, the Board of Trustees has full control of the College, except as otherwise provided by law.